dlang/DIPs/DIPs/13NNN-WGB.md

 is not used.)

 ```
-S func(S s) // parameter is passed by Move Ref, and returned by Move Ref
+S func(return S s) // parameter is passed by Move Ref, and returned by Move Ref
 {
     return s;
 }

-ref S func(ref S s) // parameter is passed and returned by reference
+ref S func(return ref S s) // parameter is passed and returned by reference
 {
     return s;
 }